 If your financial data gets hacked, you'll have just one place to go to stop payments and seek recovery of any stolen funds.

-And never use debit cards - they offer much weaker buyer protections.
+And never use debit cards-they offer much weaker buyer protections.

-ing stations, which can be hacked to gather data through a USB plug.
+4. Avoid public charging stations, which can be hacked to gather data through a USB plug.

 Travel with a portable charger, or at least use the transformer that came with your device.